ShaderScratch/organisation/README.md

 ![Node_Setup](https://user-images.githubusercontent.com/43812953/125100051-f7ce9200-e0d8-11eb-8582-e43a42b608ef.png)

-This will install a few different tools required by some node.js-packages, it seems, including the latest version of python 3.
+This will install a few different tools required by some npm packages, it seems, including the latest version of python 3.
 You'll also need [python 2](https://www.python.org/downloads/release/python-2716/) however, as the build script for scratch-blocks is not compatible with python 3.
-So, install that too, add the installation folder to your windows path (if you know linux, idk, you'll have to figure something out yourself) and rename the `python.exe` file there to `python2.exe` so you'll then be able to use python 3 as `python` and python 2 as `python2` in the command line:
+So, install that too, add the installation folder to your windows path (if you use linux, idk, you'll have to figure something out yourself) and rename the `python.exe` file there to `python2.exe` so you'll then be able to use python 3 as `python` and python 2 as `python2` in the command line:
 ![grafik](https://user-images.githubusercontent.com/43812953/125101773-e2f2fe00-e0da-11eb-8049-ae8ca131584b.png)

 ## installing